britannio/in_app_review/in_app_review/README.md

 `requestReview()` can be tested via the IOS simulator or on a physical device.
 Note that `requestReview()` has no effect when testing via TestFlight [as documented](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview#discussion).

-`openStoreListing()` can only be tested with a physical device as the IOS simulator does not have the App Store Installed.
+`openStoreListing()` can only be tested with a physical device as the IOS simulator does not have the App Store installed.

 ## MacOS
 This plugin can be tested by running your MacOS application locally.